Demand for grocery delivery cools as food costs rise - NewsBreak

 Both DoorDash and Target offer free delivery through subscriptions, but those come with a monthly or yearly fee.

 The premiums are tough to swallow on top of skyrocketing food prices.
-In June, U.S. grocery food prices were up 12.2% over the last 12 months, the largest increase since April 1979, according to government data.
+In June, U.S. grocery food prices were up 12.2 percent over the last 12 months, the largest increase since April 1979, according to government data.

 Cynthia Carrasco White, an attorney for a nonprofit in Los Angeles, got accustomed to grocery delivery during the pandemic.
 She still prefers it, since her youngest child isn’t fully vaccinated and it saves time.